Have your say on plans for the future of local councils

-We have tried to answer what we believe will be some of the most common questions around local government reorganisation.
 We will be keeping this page updated so if you have a question that has not yet been answered, come back in the near future.

 Local government reorganisation is all about upcoming changes in the structure, responsibilities, and boundaries of local councils in England.
 A Government White Paper on English Devolution, published in December 2024, proposes significant changes to how local councils are structured.
 The plan is for reorganisation in ‘two-tier’ areas such as Cambridgeshire - where there are both district and county councils.
 In Cambridgeshire, the idea will be to replace multiple layers of councils with one larger Council – a Unitary Authority.

-We held an Extraordinary Full Council meeting on Wednesday 19 March to discuss local government reorganisation and a Cabinet meeting to discuss the same topic followed later that same day.
+We held an Extraordinary Full Council meeting on Wednesday 19 March 2025 to discuss local government reorganisation and a Cabinet meeting to discuss the same topic followed later that same day.

-As outlined in our report for our Full Council meeting on Wednesday 19 March, the benefits of local government re-organisation are intended to include the opportunities to help transformation in the longer term by bringing services together which can support improvements.
+As outlined in our report for our Full Council meeting on Wednesday 19 March 2025, the benefits of local government re-organisation are intended to include the opportunities to help transformation in the longer term by bringing services together which can support improvements.
 This could include more support for preventative and holistic services focused on the needs of local people and communities, while making it simpler for residents to understand who is responsible for the services they receive.

 The Government has also been very clear that financial savings are expected through the process of reducing the number of councils.